powerapi-ng/smartwatts-formula/contributing.md

 Each pull request have to be reviewed before beeing accepted.
 Some modifications can be asked by the projet's managers.

-Here is different ways to contribute to PowerAPI.
+Here is different ways to contribute to SmartWatts.

 ## Bug report

-If you are working with PowerAPI and you encounter a bug, please let us know.
+If you are working with SmartWatts and you encounter a bug, please let us know.
 You are welcome to submit an issue which describe the bug and it context with a small test or a code snippet that reproduce the issue.

 ## Bug Fixes

-If you are interested to contribute to PowerAPI you can fixes reported bugs.
+If you are interested to contribute to SmartWatts you can fixes reported bugs.
 They are listed in the issues with the label _bug_

 Your pull request should contain a test that reproduce the bug, if the test do